Ca11me1ce/City-Energy-Analysis-in-the-USA/README.md

 # Georgetown-University-COCS587-Data-Analytics-Project

-This is the repository for GU COSC587 whole-semester project.
+This is the repository for GU COSC587 whole-semester project.<br>
 Group Members: Dandan Wang, Jiexin Kong, Yang Chen

 ## building_and_industry